keeto/expectacle/README.md

 #### `typeOf`

-The function `expect.typeOf` can be used to get the type of a value.
+The function `expect.typeOf` can be used to get the type name of a value.
 This function is used internally by the default matchers.

 #### `fail`